Enterprise Companies Payroll Pain Points & Their Solutions

 In the modern age, payroll is much more than simply paying people.
 Today, it also means ensuring data privacy, extracting business insights, complying with ever-changing tax codes in multiple countries, and much more.

 Of course, simply paying people in itself is harder than ever.
 Workers depend on their employers to provide their correct pay on time, every time.
 Any given company will employ a combination of permanent workers and contractors.
 Compensation and benefits will vary from worker to worker, and in a global workforce, so will employ tax rates and tax withholdings.

 And the trend is towards even more complexity.
-Pay periods are getting shorter, with an increasing number of workers paid weekly rather than monthly or bi-weekly, doubling the number of payroll cycles while reducing the time to prepare them by half.
+Pay periods are getting shorter, with an increasing number of workers paid bi-weekly or even weekly rather than monthly, doubling the number of payroll cycles while reducing the time to prepare them by half.